RandomNoobster/IT1901-Chore-Manager/docs/release3/README.md

 In release 2, we used `JSON.simple`, which gave us a warning: ![Name of automatic module is unstable](json-simple-warning.png)
 Maven did not find the module if we specified an alternate path, therefore we decided to change our JSON library all together.
 We found [`JSON in Java`](https://mvnrepository.com/artifact/org.json/json) to be a more popular library, while the implementation was relativly similar to `JSON.simple`.
 By changing to this library, we got rid of the warning, with minimal code changes, this library also provided greater JSON support, which made building the REST API easier.

+## Changes in file classes
+Previously we only had a `Storage` class, which contained all information about the application.
+Now we introduced a new class `State`, which holds information about the current state of the application.
+By that, I mean which person is logged in and the corresponding collective.
+By introducing this class we better uphold the Single Responsibility Principle.
+In addition, this made it easier to hide information about other collectives and users, which is important for security reasons. since we do not want to expose information about other users and collectives outside the collective the logged-in user in registered to.